thegamecracks/thegamecracks.github.io/docs/python/asyncio_threading.rst

    and starting your thread without joining it.

-   Yes, it means you don't have to deal with checking when to stop, but it also makes your program prone to breaking when some missed teardown results in improperly closed connections or half-written files.
+   Yes, it means you don't have to deal with checking when to stop, but it also makes your program prone to breaking in obscure ways when some missed teardown results in improperly closed connections or half-written files.

 How do we translate this to asyncio?
-Let's start with the simplest option, which is using the same code:
+Let's start with the simplest option, which is using the same code in a coroutine:

 .. code-block:: python